 Hardware acceleration can revolutionize robotics enabling faster and more power-efficient robots.
-However, , specially when mixing with ROS 2.
+However, the diversity of acceleration options makes it difficult for roboticists to easily deploy accelerated systems without expertise in each specific hardware platform, specially when mixing with ROS 2.
 In our recent talk at ROSCon 2022, we presented the architectural pillars and conventions required to introduce hardware acceleration in ROS 2 in a scalable and technology-agnostic manner: the ROBOTCORE Framework (paper).
 This article summarizes our speech and experience.

 - Motivation for hardware acceleration in robotics